misaz/BGT60LTR11-Library/README.md

 Following example configure radar in default mode and turn it on.
 Example use default configuration.
 It is recommended to use `BGT60LTR11_LoadDefaultConfiguration()` as a base for configuration because configuring all 54 parameters form scratch is quite complicated.
 After `BGT60LTR11_LoadDefaultConfiguration()` call you can update only desired parameters while remaining other in default state.

 If you want to reconfigure sensor, you should reset it first.
-Communication on SPI bus collides with communication of internal "main controller" and chip User Guide from Infineon explicitly recommends do not reconfiguring sensor when it is running.
-Recommended step reconfiguring sensor at runtime is doing exactly the same steps as initial configuration, except calling `BGT60LTR11_Init` which basically just prepares SPI bus driver.
+Communication on SPI bus collides with communication of internal "main controller" and User Guide from Infineon explicitly recommends do not reconfiguring sensor when it is running.
+Recommended steps for reconfiguring sensor at runtime are exactly the same steps as initialy configuring sensor, except calling `BGT60LTR11_Init` which basically just prepares SPI bus driver and should be called only once.

 ```
 #include "BGT60LTR11.h"